Flam is a festival for Live Art in Amsterdam.

 Mission and identity

-Appointed by the specialised press as a relevant manifestation where peers exchange insights actively, FLAM operates also as a spring step: some artists that started in FLAM, just after finishing their first art school, have had their works shown ( and bought by) at Stedelijk Museum, Palais de Tokyo, various dance and performance art festivals across continents and important international manifestations such as Moscow Biennale, VERBO, among others.
+Appointed by the specialised press as a relevant manifestation where peers meet and exchange insights actively, FLAM operates also as a spring step: artists that participated in FLAM just after completing their art education, have had their works further shown ( and bought by) at Stedelijk Museum, Palais de Tokyo, festivals across continents; international manifestations such as Moscow Biennale, VERBO (São Paulo), and are currently being invited by Rhubarb Festival (Toronto), BuzzCut (Glasgow), Les Urbaines (Lausanne), among others.

-Attent of the reverberations of the pandemic and aware of the costs of intercontinental travel (which cannot be realised by trein) for CO2 emissions, we still believe that at times, live engagement between artists of different countries and continents enhance reflection and understanding about their artistic, social and politic environments.
+Attent and aware of the costs of intercontinental travel (which cannot be realised by trein) for CO2 emissions, we believe that at times, the live engagement between artists of different continents is important to enhance dialogue and understanding about their artistic, social and politic environments.

-The organisation is represented by Stichting Outline and collaborators that are part of FLAM since its creation are Arti et Amicitiae, Bea Correa in the graphic design and all around producer adviser Rob Visser.
+From 2023 on FLAM intends to invite different curators in each edition, working in collaboration with founder Rose Akras.
+The aim is to renew and diversify the format of FLAM, opening also space for young curators to exercise and experiment their ideas within live art.
+The organisation is represented by Stichting Outline and some collaborators are part of FLAM since its creation: Arti et Amicitiae, Bea Correa in the graphic design and social media, and all around producer adviser Rob Visser.
 Arti et Amicitiae is a generous FLAM supporter by opening their spaces for FLAM artists to move freely and occupy the whole building, from the Arts Spaces to the hidden rooms.